-When deciding whether or not to add a carport, many property owners ask, “Will this help or hurt my property value?”
-It is true that poorly constructed carports, temporary carports, or those in disrepair can certainly be an eye sore that will not boost the value of your property.
-However, well-constructed, quality custom metal carports can be a great selling feature, a shelter for a variety of purposes, and can even save you money on home insurance given their added level of protection for vehicles from damaging hail and flying debris caused by high winds.
+When deciding whether to add a carport, many property owners worry about the impact on the value of their home and property.
+It is true that poorly-constructed carports, or those in disrepair, can be an eye sore.
+On the other hand, well-constructed custom metal carports can be a great selling feature and can even save you money on home insurance, given their added level of protection.

 So how do you choose a carport that adds value to your property?
-There are many factors to consider when looking at prefabricated carport designs.
-Here are some tips to help you get the most value out of your carport:
+Listed below are many factors to consider when looking at custom carport designs, and how to get the best value:

-Most carports manufactured today are either aluminum or steel.
-For the strongest, most weather-resistant material, you will want to consider steel carports.
-Different manufacturers offer varying degrees of steel “gauge,” or thickness.
-The lower the gauge, the thicker the steel, making the carport more resistant to dings.
-It is especially important to go with a lower gauge, like 12-gauge steel, for your carport if you live in an area with heavy snowfall, hail, or other severe weather.
-With today’s galvanization process, materials are rust prohibitive, but if you do encounter rust spots years down the road, they can easily be painted.
+Most metal carports manufactured today are either steel or aluminum; for the strongest, most weather-resistant material, you should go with steel.
+Many manufacturers offer varying degrees of steel “gauge,” or thickness – the lower the gauge, the thicker the steel.
+It is important to go with a lower gauge for your carport if you live in an area prone to severe weather.
+With today’s galvanization process, steel materials are rust-resistant and require little regular maintenance.

-Free-standing metal carports are great for shielding vehicles and other items from the hot sun, hail, and other inclement weather, butplacing your carport next to a structure opens up a variety of additional selling points.
+Metal carports are effective at shielding vehicles and other valuables from the elements and placing your carport beside another structure opens a variety of additional selling points.
 First, it allows your metal carport to be a shelter as you enter and exit your vehicle.
-Second, the carport can be converted into a patio shade or enclosure, outdoor entertaining area, or sheltered workspace.
-Third, a pre-engineered metal carport can easily be converted into a metal garage down the road if you opt for the additional security of a fully enclosed space.
+Second, the carport is versatile enough to be used for other purposes, including as a sheltered workspace or outdoor entertaining area.
+Third, an engineered metal carport can easily be converted into an enclosed metal garage if you opt for the added protection and security of a fully-enclosed space.

-Metal carports for sale today offer a wide variety of custom colors for the roof, trim, gables, and side panels, making it easy to find the perfect colors to incorporate into your current color scheme.
+There is a wide variety of custom colors offered today for the roof, trim, gables and side panels; this makes it easy to find the perfect colors to match your current color scheme.

-Create a solid foundation for your new carport by choosing a concrete base.
-Not only does it have a more “finished” look, it provides enhanced usability.
+Create a solid foundation for your new carport by choosing a concrete base; not only does it have a more “finished” look, but it also provides more stability!

-Save money and appeal to earth-conscious prospective buyers in the future by adding solar panels to the roof of your carport.
-Are you in an area with a persistent water shortage like parts of California?
-How about adding gutters to your metal carport to channel water into a rain barrel or other container to water your plants or garden?
+To save money and reduce your ecological footprint, you can add solar panels to the roof of your carport.
+Are you in an area with a persistent water shortage?
+You could add gutters to your metal carport to channel water into a rain barrel or other container to water your plants or garden!

-Today’s metal carports are light years away from what they used to be!
-Carport Central, a leading provider of quality steel carports in the United States, offers an amazing selection of styles and customization options available for your new carport.
-If you are looking to save a little extra cash, you can purchase our metal carport kits for a discount providing that you pick up and install the structure yourself.
+Carport Central, a leading provider of quality steel carports in the United States, offers an amazing selection of styles and customization options for your new carport.
+If you are looking to save some money, you can purchase one of our metal carport kits for pickup and self-installation at a discount.

 Having trouble choosing the best carport for your property?
 No problem.
-Our knowledgeable customer service representatives are ready to help you find the perfect prefab carport or custom metal building to fit your needs.
-Give us a call at (844) 860-4950 with any questions or to find the ideal structure for your needs and budget.
+One of our knowledgeable building specialists can help you find the perfect custom carport or custom metal building to fit your needs.
+Just give us a call at (980) 321-9898 with any questions or concerns you may have.